-The CBD products come with a shelf life, and the expiry date should always be clearly marked on the label.
+Every product will have a different shelf life.
 Many CBD products will last for up to 2 years if stored properly, though some have a shelf life of a year only.

-Generally speaking, the expiry date that manufacturers print on their products represents a best case scenario.
+Generally speaking, the expiry date that manufacturers print on their products represents a best-case scenario.
 That is, this date is how long you can expect the product to remain effective if it is stored properly.

 If the product has prematurely expired, you may notice certain signs and indicators that it is no good anymore.
-Let’s take a look at those next.
+Here are some signs that your CBD product has expired: